 None of this is even remotely correct.
-As with most of his ideas, Gundry is operating off of hypotheses that he himself dreamed up.
+As with most of his ideas, Dr. Gundry is operating off of hypotheses that he himself dreamed up.

 Luckily for us, lectins are mostly destroyed by cooking.
 And since nobody is eating raw kidney beans or rice, we don’t have to worry.